Airship: World War I

 The British Army had abandoned airship development in favour of aeroplanes before the start of the war, but the Royal Navy had recognized the need for small airships to counteract the submarine and mine threat in coastal waters.
 Beginning in February 1915, they began to develop the SS (Sea Scout) class of blimp.
 These had a small envelope of 1,699–1,982 m3 and at first used aircraft fuselages without the wing and tail surfaces as control cars.
 Later, more advanced blimps with purpose-built gondolas were used.
-The NS class (North Sea) were the largest and most effective non-rigid airships in British service, with a gas capacity of 10200 m3, a crew of 10 and an endurance of 24 hours.
+The NS class (North Sea) were the largest and most effective non-rigid airships in British service, with a gas capacity of 10200 m3, a crew of 10, and an endurance of 24 hours.
 Six 230 lb bombs were carried, as well as three to five machine guns.
 British blimps were used for scouting, mine clearance, and convoy patrol duties.
 During the war, the British operated over 200 non-rigid airships.
+The effectiveness of British non-rigid airships during the war relied heavily on the distinctive three-lobed envelope design developed for the Astra-Torres airships, which was incorporated into the Coastal, C Star and North Sea classes, utilizing them alongside other Entente powers for anti-submarine warfare.
 Several were sold to Russia, France, the United States, and Italy.
-The large number of trained crews, low attrition rate and constant experimentation in handling techniques meant that at the war's end Britain was the world leader in non-rigid airship technology.
+The large number of trained crews, low attrition rate, and constant experimentation in handling techniques meant that at the war's end, Britain was the world leader in non-rigid airship technology.

-The Royal Navy continued development of rigid airships until the end of the war.
-Eight rigid airships had been completed by the armistice, (No. 9r, four 23 Class, two R23X Class and one R31 Class), although several more were in an advanced state of completion by the war's end.
+The Royal Navy continued the development of rigid airships until the end of the war.
+Eight rigid airships had been completed by the armistice (No. 9r, four 23 Class, two R23X Class, and one R31 Class), although several more were in an advanced state of completion by the war's end.
 Both France and Italy continued to use airships throughout the war.
 France preferred the non-rigid type, whereas Italy flew 49 semi-rigid airships in both the scouting and bombing roles.

-Aeroplanes had almost entirely replaced airships as bombers by the end of the war, and Germany's remaining zeppelins were destroyed by their crews, scrapped or handed over to the Allied powers as war reparations.
+Aeroplanes had almost entirely replaced airships as bombers by the end of the war, and Germany's remaining zeppelins were destroyed by their crews, scrapped, or handed over to the Allied powers as war reparations.
 The British rigid airship program, which had mainly been a reaction to the potential threat of the German airships, was wound down.